cosivina/cosivina_python/readme.md

 ## Simulation performance and just-in-time compilation

 Cosivina for Python can be operated in two modes: as regular Python code, or with just-in-time compilation using the [Numba](https://numba.pydata.org/) package.
-The no-numba version has performance that is typically somewhat slower (and sometimes a lot slower) than running the equivalent code in Matlab.
+The no-numba version has performance that is similar, but typically slightly slower (and sometimes a lot slower) than running the equivalent code in Matlab.
 The numba version compiles each class and function when it is used for the first time.
 This can take quite long, potentially up to several minutes for code that uses many different classes.
 However, once compiled, the execution of subsequent function calls is faster than in the no-numba version.
 Both version are based on the scientific computing package numpy, and all element components are numpy arrays.

 One key performance advantage of the numba version is that it significantly reduces the overhead of calling methods and accessing elements of custom classes.
 Both in Matlab and standard Python, calling a method of a custom class (such as any architecture element in cosivina) takes extra time compared to executing the content of the method outside of a class.
 In dynamic field architectures in which individual steps are not very computation-intensive (such as in most architectures composed only of one-dimensional fields), this overhead can make up a substantial part of the total computation time.
 The compiled code largely avoids this overhead, and should come close to optimized procedural Matlab code.